joshuakalla/tf-jupyterhub-aws/README.md

 # Launch JupyterHub to AWS with Terraform

 This code makes it easy to launch [The Littlest JupyterHub](https://the-littlest-jupyterhub.readthedocs.io/en/latest/) to AWS using [Terraform](https://terraform.io) rather than doing the point-and-click installation.
+Terraform is an infrastructure as code software that lets you define and  provision infrastructure in the public cloud.

 # Prerequisites